ARMmbed/mbed-os-5-docs/docs/quick-start/quick-start-online-debug.md

 ## Exporting to a desktop IDE

-To debug using a desktop IDE such as Keil uVision, IAR or Eclipse:
+To debug using a desktop IDE such as Keil uVision or Eclipse:

 1. Under **Program Details**, click the **Export** button.
 1. Select your export platform and IDE.